Community Offender Resource Program

 The Community Offender Resource Program (C.O.R.P.), formerly known as PreTrial Release Resource Program, provides individuals awaiting trial and those on probation or parole with evidence-based programs that will impact their current situation and reduce the possibility of recidivism.
-Services include anger management, parenting skills, and behavior modification courses.
+Services include anger management, parenting skills, behavior modification, and Workplace Survival/Job Readiness courses.
 All courses are offered at no expense to the client.

 Who Can Refer?

 District Court, Drug Court, Mental Health Court, Guilford County PreTrial Services, Probation\Parole Officers, District Attorneys, Public Defenders, Private Attorneys, and Self Referrals.